lidasusansabu13/SE577-Project/Readme.md

 1. Clone the repository `https://github.com/lidasusansabu13/SE577-Project.git`
 2. Navigate to the cloned repo using the command `cd SE577-Project`
 3. Type the command `git pull` to get all latest updates.
-4. Type the command `git checkout proj-Release-3` to switch  to `proj-Release-3` branch
+4. Type the command `git checkout proj-final` to switch  to `proj-final` branch
 5. If you run the `ls` command you can see the folder structure:
 ```
 ├── Server